T

 Insider tips

-• Zermatt is a car-free village; electric taxis are available for transport within the village.
+• Zermatt is car-free; electric taxis are available for luggage transport.

 • Check the weather forecast daily and be prepared for rapid changes in mountain conditions.